CoFH/cofh.github.io/docs/essence-of-knowledge/index.md

 ### Energetic Infuser with Flux Reconstruction
 An [energetic infuser](/docs/energetic-infuser/) with [flux reconstruction](/docs/augment-flux-reconstruction/) installed uses essence of knowledge to repair damaged items.
+It uses 5 mB of essence of knowledge per restored durability point.